-The MAC Program is committed to preparing highly competent counselors through contextual experiential learning and professional development, including:
+The MAC Program is committed to preparing highly competent counselors through contextual experiential learning and professional development.

-- Preparing our graduates for National Certification through the National Board for Certified Counselors (NBCC) and both WA state licenses: Licensed Mental Health Counselor (LMHC), and Licensed Marriage and Family Therapist (LMFT) - Preparing future counselors in the theoretical foundations and skills necessary for advanced positions - Emphasizing attention and responsiveness to populations served by the MAC program, including but not limited to: couples and families; military and state positions; clinical and educational settings, chemical dependency and addiction recovery situations; and underserved populations - Supporting commitment to the self-awareness skills essential to counseling through ongoing emphasis on developing "The Person of the Counselor" - Supporting commitment to ethical decision making, action, and delivery of counseling services - Cultivating contextual and discerning thinkers through a commitment to systemic thinking (contextual, relational, attuned, reflective, responsive, and rooted in evidence based and scientifically supported practice) - At the same time, exercising full acceptance of, excellence in training in, and Benedictine hospitality for all other counseling orientations and modalities (including group therapy, individual counseling, chemical dependency and recovery support, vocational rehabilitation, school based counseling, and mental health counseling) - Supporting commitment to cultural humility and skilled anti-oppression in counseling, in alignment with the MAC position on social justice - Further deepening and supporting the learning community at a program level and within the university as a whole through collaboration, mentorship, discussion, modeling, curriculum integration, alumni community engagement and training opportunities
+Our graduates are prepared for National Certification through the National Board for Certified Counselors (NBCC) and both WA state licenses: Licensed Mental Health Counselor (LMHC), and Licensed Marriage and Family Therapist (LMFT).

+At the completion of the MAC program students will:

+• Demonstrate commitment to the self-awareness and the personal and professional growth skills essential to counseling through ongoing engagement with "The Person of the Counselor"

+- Engage with graduate level written and oral communications that are clear, coherent, well organized, technically correct, and professionally aligned - Conceptualize and discern through a systemic orientation (relational, attuned, reflective, responsive, and rooted in evidence based and scientifically supported practice) - Utilize effective evaluation, assessment, and interventions in support of individuals, couples, families, groups, and communities. - Demonstrate genuine acceptance and respect toward others, cultural humility, and skilled anti-oppression in counseling, in alignment with the MAC position on social justice - Move fluidly between counseling theory and practice - Identify, integrate, and apply culturally competent research - Identify with and integrate a professional counseling identity - Articulate and demonstrate ethical decision making, action, and delivery of counseling services

 The 60-credit MAC program follows a three-year cohort model.
-Year one focuses on foundations of counseling, year two on impacts, and year three on reflective practice.
-Courses are primarily offered once a week with course sections offered in the afternoons or evenings.
 While the MAC program is designed to be able to be completed in a minimum of three years, students can attend full or part time and have up to seven years to complete the program.
+Courses are primarily offered once a week in the afternoons or evenings.

 Teaching methods include an experiential emphasis on dyad and small-group work, lectures, media, individual and group presentations, collaboration and discussions as well as supervised role playing, experiential and introspective exercises.
-A required 600-hour internship complements coursework by providing students with a supervised, in-depth opportunity to work in a variety of counseling settings.
+While enrolled in Practicum, students complete 100 (40 direct-client and 60 indirect) hours of faculty and site supervised experience.
+After completing Practicum, students enroll in Internship classes, where students participate in supervision with site and faculty supervisors and complete a minimum of 600 (240 direct-client and the remainder in indirect) hours in a variety of counseling settings.
+Students meet internship requirements by completing a minimum of six credits of internship (and may need to complete more to meet course requirements).

 The goals, roles, methods, and evaluations in the MAC program are relational and developmentally attuned.
 Successful completion of Saint Martin's Master of Arts in Counseling (MAC) program is based on the following areas: